peteward44/flavio/README.md

 # flavio
 Really simple package manager for your own private packages hosted on any git server.
 No registry or server hosting required.
 Can be used in conjunction with bower/npm

+## NOTE: NO LONGER MAINTAINED BY ORIGINAL AUTHOR
+If you are using this from Inspired Entertainment, then contact the technical lead of the mobile team for further advice.

 ## Usage

 ### Add flavio support to an existing project